CristeaTeodorAndrei/CubeSat/README.md

 5. <b>Acceleration{X,Y,Z}</b>[m/s^2] float (Eg. 10.32) and represent the acceleration on each axis.
 6. <b>Gyro{X,Y,Z}</b>[deg/s] float (Eg. 11.01) and represent the rotation on each axis.
 7. <b>Altitude</b>[meters] integer (Eg. 1100) and represent the altitude of the CubeSat.
-8. <b>Pressure</b>[hPa] float (Eg. 1013.89) and represent the pressure applied to the CubeSat.
+8. <b>Pressure</b>[hPa] float (Eg. 1013.89) and represent the pressure applied to the CubeSat. <br>

 Keep in mind that TMTC will only be available for a period of time until the CubeSat moves out of range of the GCM.

 ### SDCard

+The entire CubeSat video flight will be stored on the video card. <br>
-Because the RF module allows a relatively short data transmission distance, the whole flight video and params will be stored on the RPI's internal SD Card.
+Also because the RFM allows communication over a relatively short distance with the GCM the flight parameters will be stored on the OBC's internal SD Card. <br>
+The OBSW will detect the loss of GCM connection, and then the data will be passed in .txt(???) format. <br>
+The OBSW will also notify the GCM that it is approaching maximum range and could lose contact. <br>

 TBC
 ## Acronyms